wingtorres/coawst-conda/README.md

         NF_CONFIG ?= nf-config
         NC_CONFIG ?= nc-config
     NETCDF_INCDIR ?= $(shell $(NC_CONFIG) --prefix)/include
-             LIBS += $(shell $(NF_CONFIG) --flibs) -lnetcdf -lnetcdff INCDIR += $(NETCDF_INCDIR) $(INCDIR)
+             LIBS += $(shell $(NF_CONFIG) --flibs)
-else
-    NETCDF_INCDIR ?= /opt/gfortransoft/serial/netcdf3/include
-    NETCDF_LIBDIR ?= /opt/gfortransoft/serial/netcdf3/lib
-      NETCDF_LIBS ?= -lnetcdf -lnetcdff
-             LIBS += -L$(NETCDF_LIBDIR) $(NETCDF_LIBS)
            INCDIR += $(NETCDF_INCDIR) $(INCDIR)
-endif
 ```

-Notice all I did was add a variable, NC_CONFIG, that calls the shell command "nc-config", for which the --prefix option DOES work and correctly points to the netcdf directory in our environment when USE_NETCDF4=ON, while also adding -lnetcdf and -lnetcdff to LIBS.
-Alternatively we could have manually specified the NETCDF_LIBDIR and NETCDF_INCDIR variables, but we still would have had to add -lnetcdff to the LIBS: line after the else statement.
-Mostly I'm hoping that in future versions of COAWST "USE_NETCDF4" will just be more reliable.
+Notice all I did was add a variable, NC_CONFIG, that calls the shell command "nc-config", for which the --prefix option DOES work and correctly points to the netcdf directory in our environment when USE_NETCDF4=ON.
+Hopefully in future versions of netcdf-fortran "nf-config --prefix" will be more reliable.

 Now in the SCRIP_COAWST directory, after making sure FORT = gfortran in the makefile,
 ```